xiuzhenzhang/Data-Code/Social media AI disinformation/README.md

 ## Request

-* 📝 **Request Password:** Fill out the [Dataset Access Request Form](https://forms.cloud.microsoft/r/YQuBFMksjr).
-Once verified, the password will be sent to your institutional email.
+* 📝 Fill out the [Dataset Access Request Form](https://forms.cloud.microsoft/r/YQuBFMksjr).
+Once your request is reviewed and approved, information for accessing the dataset will be sent to your institutional email address.